Xyvir/Qharbox/SPEC.md

 #### Core Principles:

-  * **Resolution Independence**: All visual elements are SVG, and all dimensions and positions are expressed in Qharbox units (`qx`), inherently linking them to the monospace text grid and making them truly pixel-agnostic.
+  * **Resolution Independence**: All visual elements are SVG, and all dimensions and positions are expressed in Qharbox units (`qx`), inherently linking them to the monospace text grid.
   * **Human-Readability & Typability**: The underlying YAML format with in-line graphic definitions is designed to be easily read and edited by humans.
   * **Structured Anchoring**: Vector objects are precisely anchored to a monospace text grid, ensuring predictable placement across different rendering environments.
   * **Simplified Z-Axis**: Graphics consistently render on top of text, with their stacking order determined solely by their position in the source document.
   * **Cloud-Independent by Design**: The format and its reference editor are intentionally designed with no direct cloud integrations.
-This **user-first principle** ensures you always own and control your content.
-The simple, text-based format works seamlessly with any third-party syncing tool you choose to use, from Git to Dropbox, without being locked into a specific ecosystem.
+This **user-first principle** ensures you always own and control your content and can use your preferred third-party syncing tools (Git, Dropbox, etc.).
+  * **No AI Integration**: The project intentionally omits AI-powered indexing, search, or assistance features.
+This maintains a focused scope on the core text/vector editing niche and respects user privacy and content ownership, acknowledging that superior, dedicated AI tools exist elsewhere.
   * **Automatic & Seamless Persistence**: All changes are automatically saved.
 There is no manual "save" action for the user.
-  * **Future-Proof for Collaboration**: The design intentionally avoids file locking.
-It currently uses a timestamp-based reconciliation model (**Last Write Wins**), which is a simple and robust method for preventing data loss in a single-user, multi-device scenario.
-While this basic model overwrites conflicting changes, the groundwork for true multi-author, offline-first collaboration is laid by giving each graphic object a **unique, stable ID**.
-This approach is designed specifically for teams collaborating on a **local network** (e.g., a shared drive) or by "piggybacking" on **third-party file-syncing services** like Dropbox or Git.
-This structured, ID-based approach paves the way for future adoption of more sophisticated conflict resolution strategies, such as Operational Transforms (OT) or Conflict-free Replicated Data Types (CRDTs), which can seamlessly merge concurrent edits.
-Any direct internet-based collaboration features would be built as an extension of this foundational local-first model, not as a replacement for it.
+  * **Future-Proof for Collaboration**: The design avoids file locking and uses timestamp-based reconciliation (**Last Write Wins**).
+The groundwork for true multi-author, offline-first collaboration (on local networks or via file-syncing services) is laid by giving each graphic object a **unique, stable ID**, paving the way for future adoption of more advanced merging strategies like CRDTs.

 -----